-When should you replace the clutch?
+When should you replace your clutch?

 Your clutch should smoothly release in both directions.
 If you feel it slipping, or the peddle is harder to press down than normal, maybe it is not releasing as easily

-as it used to or there are is a sort of grinding noise then this indicates it is time to get your clutch looked at as it may need replacing.
+as it used to or there is a sort of grinding noise then this indicates it is time to get your clutch looked at as it may need replacing.

 Here at Sixers Group we have expert mechanics who can check and diagnose any clutch related issues and provide you a FREE no obligation quote if any problems are found.